911 and Private Market Alarm Response Providers

 A new study suggests the burden on the nation's 911 systems would be lessened significantly if there were a decrease in the number of incoming non-emergency calls and false fire and burglar alarms.
 Researchers recommend establishing a market of private alarm response providers.

-They argue that consumption of the alarm response providers would be restricted to those who pay, and service providers would adjust their pricing to adequately cover the service.
+They argue that consumption of the alarm response private goods would be restricted to those who pay, and service providers would adjust their pricing to adequately cover the service.
 Salt Lake City implemented such a policy in December of 2000:

 - In the preceding year, Salt Lake police responded to 8,213 false alarms, at a direct cost of $492,780 and an average response time of 40 minutes -- though occasionally it took as long as 2.5 hours.